How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 What Is Kakuro?

-Kakuro is a number crossword puzzle that challenges players to complete groupings of cells known as “runs” with the digits 1-9 (with no repeats) so that each run adds up to the corresponding clue number.
+Kakuro is a number crossword puzzle that challenges players to complete groupings of cells known as “runs” with the numbers 1-9 (with no repeats) so that each run adds up to the corresponding sum.

-Each puzzle has exactly one solution, making it important to carefully examine and input digits across the board.
+Each puzzle has exactly one solution, making it important to carefully examine and input numbers across the board.
 No guessing is required to win.
 In fact, guessing can often hurt your chances of solving runs.
 Difficulty ranges from beginner boards with smaller grids and simple clues to expert levels with larger grids and complex, overlapping runs.
+As a logic puzzle, Kakuro scales cleanly with experience — think of it as a crossword puzzle where arithmetic replaces vocabulary.

 In a way, Kakuro combines a crossword-style grid with Sudoku-style logic.
 The game, which was invented in Japan before later being popularized globally, is sometimes referred to as "cross sums" or "number crossword."